Anna Meredith is a composer and performer of both acoustic and electronic music.

 Anna's debut EP - Black Prince Fury was released on Moshi Moshi records to critical acclaim including Drowned in Sound's Single of the Year.

-Other plans for 2013 include arrangements for The Stranglers & Laura Marling with the London Sinfonietta for the 6Music Prom, and performances/commissions at Latitude Festival, Streetwise Opera and a Recorder Concerto for Erik Bosgraaf and the Aurora Orchestra.
+Projects during 2013 included arrangements for The Stranglers & Laura Marling with the London Sinfonietta for the 6Music Prom, performances/commissions at Latitude Festival, Streetwise Opera and a Recorder Concerto for Erik Bosgraaf and the Aurora Orchestra.

 Download Anna's longer bio here

 1st Feb -Vicar Street, Dublin, Live Set supporting Anna Calvi

 2nd Feb - Empire, Belfast, Live Set supporting Anna Calvi

 4th Feb - Brudenell Social Club, Leeds, Live Set supporting Anna Calvi

 5th Feb, Arches, Glasgow, Live Set supporting Anna Calvi